Illustrations by Joseph R. Tomelleri ©

 - Lakes regulated by Type (A-F) are labeled in RED TEXT and the lake appears shaded in dark blue or appears as a blue dot on map

-Please see page 39 of the Fishing Guide for a full explanation of each color-coded stream, river and lake type.
+Please see pages 38-39 of the Fishing Guide for a full explanation of each color-coded stream, river and lake type.